Editing the Terrain – Contour Edits

 Polygonal contours

-When you draw a contour in SCALGO Live, you will be drawing a smooth curve, because in natural terrains contour lines do not normally have sharp turns.
-When importing polygonal features from external software, on the other hand, SCALGO Live honors the imported geometry and creates polygonal contours.
+When you draw a contour in Scalgo Live, you will be drawing a smooth curve, because in natural terrains contour lines do not normally have sharp turns.
+When importing polygonal features from external software, on the other hand, Scalgo Live honors the imported geometry and creates polygonal contours.
 You can convert between the two representations using the right-click menu on the contour line (Convert to polygon and Convert to smooth curve).
 The conversion will fail if it would create a curve that intersects other contours of the contour group - in this case you may have to modify the curve first, delete some of its points, etc.

 Overlapping contour groups